Dhracko/the-lambretta-circle-club/README.md

 ### - About Use

-What is the club about and what do we meet for.
+* What is the club about and what do we meet for.

+### - Members Experience

+* A couple of members comments about the club and their experience in social events.

 ### - Gallery

-A showdown of images of Lambrettas
+* A showdown of images of Lambrettas

-### - Members Experience

-A couple of members comments about the club and their experience in social events.

 ### - Contact Form.

-A form where the visitor can submit their details and possible comment about the website or interest to join the club
+* A form where the visitor can submit their details and possible comment about the website or interest to join the club

 ---